An OpenRCT2 plug-in to copy & paste scenery with many more features.

 pluginsubfolder of your OpenRCT2 user directory.\ On Windows, this is usually at

-- Start OpenRCT2.
+- Start OpenRCT2 and open a scenario.
 If this is the first time that you use this plug-in, it should show a welcome message.

 The preferred way to work with this plug-in is to use hotkeys.
 Nevertheless, everything can also be done via the Scenery Manager window.